andleb/DistributionalAutoencodersScore/README.md

 The structure of the repository is as follows:

-- `data/` - datasets used in the experiments
-- `exp/` - the experiment scripts and notebooks
 - `data` - datasets used in the experiments
 - `exp` - the experiments scripts and notebooks
     * `MB.ipynb` - reproduces Figure 2